sendgrid/docs/source/User_Guide/email_activity_beta.md

   override: true
   description:
 ---
-+{% warning %}
+{% info %}
- +The Email Activity API is beta and you may not have access.
-The API might change at any time without notice.
+In order to gain access to the Enhanced Email Activity API, you must purchase [Additional Storage]({https://app.sendgrid.com/settings/billing).
- +{% endwarning %}
+{% endinfo %}

 {% warning %}
 Email Activity is in beta and you may not have access - we are currently in the process of rolling out access.
 For more information, see the [Release Notes]({{root_url}}/release_notes.html#-Email-Activity-Feed-Beta).
 The feature may also change at any time without notice.